tanphat235/Hardhat_NFT/README.md

 Learn how to mapping variables type

-Mock LinkToken and VRF to test in local network
+Mock LinkToken and VRF V1 to test in local network ( On sepolia V1 no longer used.
+Update to VRF v2)